 What is Nike Pegasus?

-First released to the world in 1983, Nike’s Pegasus was deemed to be the shoe for all the runners.
-Named after the winged half horse, it was designed in a way that made the wearer feel as if they are walking on air.
+First released to the world in 1983, Nike’s Pegasus was deemed to be the shoe for all runners.
+Named after the winged half horse, it was designed to make the wearer feel as if they are walking on air.

 It claimed to be the first shoe that had an Air Wedge, a heel-only air unit, making it a really good shock absorber.

 Nike Air Zoom Pegasus has a zoom airbag that is thicker compared to older versions.
-It is made up of a mesh upper material.
+It is made up of an upper mesh material.

 This comparatively harder material makes it more performance-based.
-Sporting a plush midsole and a wider toe box, the sneaker caters to the runner’s comfort requirements.
+The sneaker caters to the runner’s comfort requirements by sporting a plush midsole and a wider toe box.

 The sneaker has a high cushioning facility that provides a bouncy feel.
-It has a semi-detached tongue under the lacing area that makes it a snuggly fit devoid of any crinkling around the midfoot.
+It has a semi-detached tongue under the lacing area, making it a snuggly fit without any crinkling around the midfoot.

 It also makes one’s feet go in and out easily.
 It has a Flywire lacing system.